Connection between eastern gas markets and gas suppliers

 In the absence of additional supply, this increased demand is expected to lead to higher prices.
 The Northern Territory has the potential to provide price-competitive gas, but is only linked to the eastern gas pipeline network at Mount Isa.

 Providing a connected national energy market with sufficient capacity to supply domestic and foreign markets, withstand supply shocks and market forces, and contribute to Australia’s broader environmental goals will support the resilience of the national economy.

-Develop infrastructure to connect northern and/or western Australian gas reserves to the eastern gas markets.
+This proposal is for developing infrastructure to connect Northern Australian gas reserves to the eastern gas markets.

 A project to construct a pipeline between Tennant Creek and Mount Isa, connecting the Northern Territory gas supply with the eastern gas market, was completed in 2018.
 This provides some additional supply to the eastern states, and supports economic growth in the Northern Territory.

 Additional pipeline connections are currently being considered, including connections between Alice Springs to Moomba and Alice Springs to Tennant Creek.

 The feasibility of these proposals will depend on future gas demand in the eastern states and the viability of new gas ﬁelds in the Northern Territory.